 Academic advisors help you learn to set educational goals, use resources to discover academic opportunities, and connect those opportunities to your goals.
 Through academic advising, you will think about the purposes, processes, and results of your education.
 All Penn State students are assigned an advisor within their chosen academic college.
 Students who are undecided about their academic college and/or major consult with the Division of Undergraduate Studies (DUS) for advising needs.

+You will have your first advising appointment at New Student Orientation (NSO), or if you are at transfer student, at Transfer Student Orientation (TSO).
 Students are encouraged to utilize an advisor throughout their academic career.
 While self-advising is not recommended, students are ultimately responsible for their academic actions and decisions.
-Students, if you are uncertain about who your advisor is, please consult this list of our campus' advisors by degree program or login to Starfish to view your support network!
+Students, if you are uncertain about who your advisor is, please consult this list of our campus' advisors by degree program or log in to Starfish to view your support network!
 You can also visit your student center in LionPATH to view your advisor's contact information.

 Academic advisors serve as your academic guide.
 Keep the following in mind as you prepare for your next advising appointment.